Lotan Fisher

 In 2008, Fisher began a partnership with Ron Schwartz which brought them progressive prominence in junior teams and junior pairs world competitions through to 2011, including several first-place finishes.
 In 2011, Fisher and Schwartz won the World Transnational Open Team Championship.
 Subsequently, they entered European based open team competitions with continued success as members of the Israeli team, including six top ten finishes.

 Fisher won several World and European medals together with different partners at the youth events from 2009 to 2013.

 In May 2016, the European Bridge League imposed bans on both players for cheating.
+In July 2016, the American Contract Bridge League expelled both players for cheating and stripped their previously-won titles.
+In August 2016, the Israel Bridge Federation banned both players for cheating.